 Gas fees, also called transaction fees, are the fees you pay to execute any transactions on the blockchain.
 It exists on all blockchain networks, but it’s mostly the Ethereum blockchain – the home of DeFi (decentralized finance), comprising ~65% of the DeFi market – that is known for high gas fees.

-To complete NFT transactions on any blockchain – say the purchase of an NFT – you will need to pay a fee in order to validate that transaction on the network, and it might take some time to do so.
+To complete NFT transactions on any blockchain – say the purchase of an NFT – you will need to pay a fee to validate that transaction on the network, and it might take some time to do so.
 This fee can be regarded as a kind of ‘tip’ to compensate miners/validators to verify blockchain transactions.
 A typical transaction on the Ethereum network, for example, typically takes between 15 seconds to as long as five minutes to process, depending on the network activity at the time.

-The reason for this wide variance in transaction time is because there’s a hard limit on how many transactions can be done per second on the blockchain network, and when there are too many transactions occurring at the same time on the network, miners/validators will have to prioritize what transactions need to be done first – and this leads to higher NFT gas fees and/or longer transaction time.
+The reason for this wide variance in transaction time is that there’s a hard limit on how many transactions can be done per second on the blockchain network, and when there are too many transactions occurring at the same time on the network, miners/validators will have to prioritize what transactions need to be done first – and this leads to higher NFT gas fees and/or longer transaction time.

 NFT Gas prices fluctuate.
 And like most things, the factors determining the fluctuations are supply and demand which – especially in the NFT space – can be confusing.
 Too large a demand (the people requesting transaction validations) and too few a supply (the number of miners that are capable of validating said transactions) can cause network congestion that drives up gas fees.